 Name of person filing protest:

 Phone No. Email:

 What action or decision are you protesting?

 What is the reason for your protest?

-What wile as wiles are applicable?

 What rule or rules are applicable?

 This protest will be decided by a Jury appointed by the Match Director.
 Jury decisions may be appealed to the CMP